Last Updated: 6/11/21 | June 11th, 2021

 In the movie Up in the Air, George Clooney’s character never wastes an opportunity to earn points.
 I’m the same way.
 I never, ever, ever just earn one point per dollar spent if I can get 2, 3, or 6 points per dollar spent.

-For example, if I am buying an airline ticket, I’ll use my American Express Premier Gold and get 3 miles for every dollar I spend.
-I buy gift cards at Staples on my Chase Ink card to get 5 points per dollar spent.
-I pay my cellphone on that card too!
+For example, if I am buying an airline ticket, I’ll use my American Express Platinum and get 5 miles for every dollar I spend.
+When I’m eating out, I’ll use my Chase Sapphire Reserve for 3 points on dining.
+If I’m booking a Delta flight, I’ll use that card for 5 points per dollar spent.

 All airlines, hotels, and travel brands have preferred merchants.
 These companies — ranging from clothing retailers to sporting good stores to office supply businesses and everything in between — partner with airlines’ (hotels’, etc.) special shopping malls.
 By ordering online through these malls, you can earn additional points.